blackducksoftware/bd_export_spdx2.2/README.md

 The optional `--recursive` option will traverse sub-projects to include all leaf components.
 If not specified, and sub-projects exist in the specified project, then the sub-projects will be skipped.

+Other options can be specified to reduce the number of API calls to speed up script execution.

 # PREREQUISITES

 1. Python 3 must be installed.